LipeiDu/hic-eventgen/study_output/README.md

 surface.dat, it contains freezeout information.
 It does not takes a huge disk space, we can keep it in case someone wants to sample more particles from it.
 It is in binary format.
 It can be loaded into python by a function below.

-## final_hadrons.hdf5
+## final_hadrons.hdf
-final_hadrons.hdf5, it contains hadrons after UrQMD kinetic freezeout, for each hydro event, there may be multiple oversamples of UrQMD events to increase statistics (and they are stored separately in this file).
+final_hadrons.hdf, it contains hadrons after UrQMD kinetic freezeout, for each hydro event, there may be multiple oversamples of UrQMD events to increase statistics (and they are stored separately in this file).

 ## results